sybex28/smerge/README.md

 **How to use:**

-1. Click the file selection button and choose the audio files you want to merge.
+1. Choose the audio files you want to merge.

 2. After selecting files, the cursor automatically moves to the output filename field.